maoberlehner/markus-oberlehner-net/content/blog/how-to-structure-a-complex-vuex-store.md

 tags = ["JavaScript", "Vue", "Vuex"]
 +++

+> **Update from 2019:** I wrote this article about a year ago and I changed my mind about a few things regarding the use of Vuex at scale since then.
+Although most of this article is still relevant today, I highly recommend you to also [read my article about possible alternatives for Vuex and how you can decide when to use Vuex over an alternative solution](/blog/should-i-store-this-data-in-vuex/).
+Moreover, I plan to write a book about this topic, you can [follow me on Twitter](https://twitter.com/maoberlehner) or [subscribe to my newsletter](https://oberlehner.us20.list-manage.com/subscribe?u=8476a98c5640f6c7b5530ea57&id=8b26bf120b) if you want to stay up to date.

 In todays article, we're going to take a look at a possible way of how to structure a Vuex store for a large scale application.
 When I was researching possible approaches for handling the state of big, Vue powered applications with Vuex, it was pretty hard to find any good examples.
 Most of the Vuex examples out there, are demonstrating the core concepts of Vuex, by showing how to build a simple application, for example a very basic shopping cart or a to-do list.

 <div class="c-content__figure">